outsidedav/swift/app_launch/mobile_applaunch.md

 In-app messages can be used to:

-- Send customized messages
+- Send customized messages.
-- Send messages to users who have turned off push notifications
+- Send messages to users that turned off push notifications.
-- Request a feedback or engage users in a conversation
+- Request feedback or engage users in a conversation.
-- Send relevant messages after knowing what the user is looking for
+- Send relevant messages by discovering what the user is looking for.
-- Engage active and loyal customers
+- Engage active and loyal customers.
-- Inform users on the app updates or launch of a new feature and so on.
+- Inform users of app updates (launch of a new feature) and so on.

 ![animated gif](images/in-app-engagement_animated.gif){: gif}

-Complete the following steps to create an engagement using the Messaging option:
+Complete the following steps to create an engagement that uses the Messaging option:

-1. You can create an engagement using either of the following methods:
+1. You can create an engagement by using either of the following methods:
 	- Click **Engagements** in the navigation pane.
-	- Select **Create Engagement** on the new Feature that you have created.
+	- Select **Create Engagement** on the new Feature that you created.
 	- In the navigation pane, click **Overview** > **Create New Engagement**.

   The New Engagement window appears.